gitakramsm/node-project-boilerplate/README.md

 ```
 npm install
 ```
 step-4.
+In the root directory create a .env file and add the following env variables

+    PORT=<port number of your choice>
+ex:

+    PORT=3000

+step-5.
 Turn up the server

 ```
 node index.js